Renal perfusion scintiscan

-You will be asked to take a blood pressure medicine called an ACE inhibitor.
+You may be asked to take a blood pressure medicine called an ACE inhibitor, most often a medicine called captopril.
 The drug may be taken by mouth, or given through a vein (IV).
 The medicine makes the test more accurate.

 You will lie down on the scanner table shortly after taking the medicine.
 The health care provider will inject a small amount of radioactive material (radioisotope) into one of your veins.
 Images of your kidneys are taken as the radioactive material flows through the arteries in the area.
 You will need to remain still for the entire test.
 The scan takes about 30 minutes.

 About 10 minutes after you receive the radioactive material, you will be given a diuretic ("water pill") through a vein.
 This medicine also helps make the test more accurate.

 You can return to normal activities right after the test.
 You should drink plenty of fluids to help remove the radioactive material from your body.
 The test will make you urinate more frequently for several hours after the test.

 You will be asked to drink plenty of water before the test.